Due to changes in legislation, a new procedure and application form has been introduced by Central Government

-Until the fees regulations are amended (expected to be in late November/ early December 2009), the fee payable for this type of application will be the same as if the application were for a new planning permission.
+Until the fees regulations are amended, the fee payable for this type of application will be the same as if the application were for a new planning permission.
 There is no fee for the element of this application which is in respect of a listed building or conservation area consent.
-Please see the Schedule of planning fees for details which you can find in the Information and Resources section.
+Please see the Schedule of planning fees for details in the Downloads section.

 The Code of Planning Practice provides a clear statement of expectation of conduct and procedures to be followed, so that decisions are made and can be seen to have been made in a proper manner.